guijoazeiro/text-editor/README.md

 - Toast notifications for all async actions (success / error)
 - Version history slide-in panel with restore confirmation modal
 - Collaborators modal with invite by email, permission selector, public link management
+- **Dashboard search bar** with 350 ms debounce — filters documents by title or content via FTS
+- **Trash panel** in the dashboard — shows soft-deleted documents with a Restore button; permanent purge after 30 days
+- **Soft-delete button** on each document card (appears on hover, single click, no confirmation needed since it's reversible)

 ---